Aur-Shalev-Merin/velo-csv-file-handler/README.md

 4. **Backend Code**

    Create a file named csvHandler.jsw in the Backend section of your Wix Editor and add the code in the repository.

+## Summary

+1. Frontend Interaction:
+-The user interacts with the frontend by clicking a button (downloadButton) to initiate the CSV download process.
+-The frontend uses Wix Velo's API to call a backend function (fetchAndProcessCSV).

+2. Backend Processing:

+-The backend function fetchAndProcessCSV is responsible for fetching, decompressing, processing, and converting the CSV data.
+-It fetches a gzipped CSV file from a specified URL using axios.
+-The fetched gzipped data is decompressed using zlib.
+-The decompressed CSV data is parsed and filtered to retain specific columns using csv-parse.
+-The filtered data is then converted back to a CSV format using csv-stringify.
+-The processed CSV data is converted to a base64 string.

+3. Returning Processed Data:

+-The base64 encoded CSV data is returned to the frontend.

+4. Download Link Creation:

+-The frontend receives the base64 encoded CSV data.
+-It dynamically creates an HTML content with a download link for the CSV file.
+-This HTML content is set into an HTML iframe (htmlElement) on the page.
+-The download link is automatically clicked to trigger the CSV file download.

+## Overall Flow
+-User clicks the button.
+-Frontend calls the backend function.
+-Backend fetches, processes, and converts the CSV data to base64.
+-Backend returns the base64 data to the frontend.
+-Frontend creates a download link and triggers the download.